FILE ID.DIZ

-FILE_ID.DIZ is a plain-text file containing a brief description of the content of archive to which it belongs.
+FILE_ID.DIZ is a plain-text file containing a brief description of the content of the archive to which it belongs.

 Such files were originally used in archives distributed through bulletin board systems (BBSes) and is still used in the warez scene.
 FILE_ID stands for "file identification".
 DIZ stands for "description in zipfile".

 Traditionally, a FILE_ID.DIZ should be "up to 10 lines of text, each line being no more than 45 characters long", according to v.1.9 of the specification.
 The concept of .DIZ files was to allow for a concise description of uploaded files to be automatically applied.
-Advertisements and "high-ASCII" artwork, common in .nfo files, were specifically prohibited.

 History

 Bulletin boards commonly accept uploaded files from their users.
 The BBS software would prompt the user to supply a description for the uploaded file, but these descriptions were often less than useful.
 BBS system operators spent many hours going over the upload descriptions correcting and editing the descriptions.
 The FILE_ID.DIZ inclusion in archives was designed to address this problem.

 Clark Development and the Association of Shareware Professionals (ASP) supported the idea of this becoming a standard for file descriptions.
 Clark rewrote the PCBDescribe program and included it with their PCBoard BBS software.
 The ASP urged their members to use this description file format in their distributions.
 Michael Leavitt, an employee of Clark Development, released the file specification and his PCBDescribe program source code to the public domain and urged other BBS software companies to support the DIZ file.

 SysOps could add a common third-party script written in PPL, called "DIZ/2-PCB" that would process, rewrite, verify, and format DIZ files from archives as they were uploaded to a BBS.
 The software would extract the archive, examine the contents, compile a report, import the DIZ description file and then format it according to your liking.
 During this time, it was usual practice to add additional lines to the description, such as ads exclaiming the source of the uploaded BBS.

 Even since the decline of the dial-up bulletin board system, FILE_ID.DIZ files are still utilized by the warez scene in their releases of unlicensed software.
-They are commonly bundled as part of the complete packaging by self-described pirate groups, and indicate the number of disks, and other basic information.
+They are commonly bundled as part of the complete packaging by pirate groups, and indicate the number of disks, and other basic information.
 Along with the NFO file, it is essential to the release.
-Especially in terms of unlicensed software ("warez"), it was common for each file in a sequential compressed archive (an archive intentionally split into multiple parts at creation so the parts can then be individually downloaded by slower connections like dial-up.
-Example: .rar, .r00, .r01, .r02, etc.) to contain this file.
-This probably contributed to its extended popularity after the decline of the bulletin board system in the late 1990s and early 2000s until now, since even casual consumers of unlicensed software would have stumbled upon it due to its abundance.